danielbush/js-boilerplates/boilerplate.babel-react.md

   NOTE: `@value foo: 1px;` will work WITHOUT `postcss-modules-values-replace`;
   we'll see `calc(1px +1px)` in the css when used in a rule.
   The case we are handling is when there is NO `px` or other unit on the value.
+  - Dimensionless units may be useful when doing svg - an example is a circle radius value which is implicitly 'px' but which we may want to use to specify things like height or line-height.
 - We may want to consider `postcss-calc` as well - it is mentioned in the docs.

 ## 2017-11-19